NabeelHimaz/RISCV/statements/Marcus.md

 * **Structure:** I chose a 2-way set associative design to balance complexity and hit rate.
 The cache uses `Tag`, `Valid`, and `Dirty` bits for each line.
 * **Stall Logic:** A critical part of this implementation was the `stall` signal generation.
 Upon a cache miss, I implemented logic to freeze the entire CPU pipeline while the cache controller fetches the required block from main memory.

+### 5. Dynamic Branch Prediction
+To overcome the significant control hazard penalties in the pipeline, I designed and integrated a **Dynamic Branch Predictor** using a Branch Target Buffer (BTB).
+* **Branch Target Buffer (BTB):** Implemented a direct-mapped table with 64 entries.
+Each entry stores a `tag` (PC) and a `target` address.
+* **2-Bit Saturating Counter:** I implemented a localized history table using a 2-bit state machine (Strongly Not Taken, Weakly Not Taken, Weakly Taken, Strongly Taken).
+This ensures that a single anomalous branch outcome does not immediately flip the prediction strategy.
+* **Pipeline Integration:**
+    * **Fetch Stage:** The predictor provides a `PredictedTargetF` immediately.
+If a hit occurs in the BTB and the counter indicates "Taken", the PC is updated to the target in the *same cycle*, avoiding the flush penalty entirely.
+    * **Execute Stage:** I modified `execute.sv` to verify the prediction.
+It compares the `ActualTaken` signal (calculated by the ALU) against the `PredictTakenE` signal (passed down the pipeline).
+If a mismatch occurs (Misprediction), the `PCSrcE` signal triggers a pipeline flush and redirects the PC to the correct path.

+### 6. M-Extension (Hardware Multiplier)
+I extended the core capabilities by implementing the RISC-V M-Extension, specifically the `MUL` instruction.
+* **ALU Modification:** Added a dedicated multiplication logic block within `ALU.sv` triggered by a new control code (`4'b1010`).
+* **Control Unit:** Updated the decoder to recognize the `funct7` bit distinguishing the M-extension from standard R-type instructions.
+This allows the processor to perform native integer multiplication without software emulation routines.

 ---

 ## Reflection & Design Decisions